mineTomek/mineTomek-Website/README.md

 ## Where is this website?

-This website is hosted on vercel and for now has this domain: https://mine-tomek-website.vercel.app/.
-The individual branches can be accessed with this url: `https://mine-tomek-website-git-[branch_name]-minetomek.vercel.app`, for example `https://mine-tomek-website-git-improve-layout-and-styling-minetomek.vercel.app`.
+This website is hosted on vercel and is available on https://mineTomek.com.

 ## Getting Started